traction-project/traction-project.github.io/README.md

 install the [Hugo](https://gohugo.io) static site generator and check out this repository.

-Then run the script `build.sh` to fetch the README documents from the tool repositories.
+Then run the script `build.sh` to download the SASS libraries and fetch the README documents from the tool repositories.
 This will fetch the READMEs, concatenate them with their corresponding header and footer sections from the `content/` directory and build the site.
 The generated HTML is then placed into the folder `public/`.

     bash build.sh